robelperey/marcus_aurelius_tribute/README.md

 # marcus_aurelius_tribute

-This web page is only for practincing my html and css skills.
+This web page is only intended for me to practice my html and css skills.

 I don't intent to use this web page for anything other that to gain experince in web designing.